 Open a new browser window and paste the URL.
 In the Duplicator recovery wizard, evaluate any flagged validation notices.
 This will tell you if your site can be properly restored:

 After this, accept the terms and notices and click Restore Recovery Point.
 You’ll have to confirm the installation since it will modify your current site:

 Duplicator will take a few minutes to revert to your backup.
 When it’s finished, you can see reports about the uploaded files:

-After the restore process, you can access your original website.
-To do this, simply find the WordPress Admin Login button.
+Now you can access your restored website!
+To do this, simply click on the WordPress Admin Login button.

 Method 2: Manually Restoring WordPress From a Backup

 Sometimes, it can be harmful to install too many plugins on your website.
-If you’re trying to limit your plugin use, you can restore your backup files manually.
+If you’re trying to limit your plugin use, you can manually restore your backup files.

-Before you get started, you’ll need to have saved backups for your database and site files.
+Before you get started, you’ll need to do a manual backup of your database and site files.
 Once you have these files on your local computer, you can re-upload them to WordPress.